awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.md

 To view the provisioned throughput settings for a global secondary index, use the `DescribeTable` operation\.
 Detailed information about all of the table's global secondary indexes is returned\.

-### Read Capacity Units<a name="GSI.ThroughputConsiderations.Reads"></a>
+### Read capacity units<a name="GSI.ThroughputConsiderations.Reads"></a>

 Global secondary indexes support eventually consistent reads, each of which consume one half of a read capacity unit\.
 This means that a single global secondary index query can retrieve up to 2 × 4 KB = 8 KB per read capacity unit\.

 For global secondary index queries, DynamoDB calculates the provisioned read activity in the same way as it does for queries against tables\.
 The only difference is that the calculation is based on the sizes of the index entries, rather than the size of the item in the base table\.
 The number of read capacity units is the sum of all projected attribute sizes across all of the items returned\.
 The result is then rounded up to the next 4 KB boundary\.
-For more information about how DynamoDB calculates provisioned throughput usage, see [Managing Settings on DynamoDB Provisioned Capacity Tables](ProvisionedThroughput.md)\.
+For more information about how DynamoDB calculates provisioned throughput usage, see [Managing settings on DynamoDB provisioned capacity tables](ProvisionedThroughput.md)\.

 The maximum size of the results returned by a `Query` operation is 1 MB\.
 This includes the sizes of all the attribute names and values across all of the items returned\.

 For example, consider a global secondary index where each item contains 2,000 bytes of data\.
 Now suppose that you `Query` this index and that the query's `KeyConditionExpression` matches eight items\.
 The total size of the matching items is 2,000 bytes × 8 items = 16,000 bytes\.
 This result is then rounded up to the nearest 4 KB boundary\.
 Because global secondary index queries are eventually consistent, the total cost is 0\.5 × \(16 KB / 4 KB\), or 2 read capacity units\.

-### Write Capacity Units<a name="GSI.ThroughputConsiderations.Writes"></a>
+### Write capacity units<a name="GSI.ThroughputConsiderations.Writes"></a>

 When an item in a table is added, updated, or deleted, and a global secondary index is affected by this, the global secondary index consumes provisioned write capacity units for the operation\.
 The total provisioned throughput cost for a write consists of the sum of write capacity units consumed by writing to the base table and those consumed by updating the global secondary indexes\.
 If a write to a table does not require a global secondary index update, no write capacity is consumed from the index\.